Can a Tenant Leave Before the End of the Contract in the UK?

 Joint Tenancy: What If Only One Person Wants to Leave?

 When only one tenant in a joint tenancy wishes to leave, it’s important to handle the situation thoughtfully and clearly as a landlord.
 In a joint tenancy, all tenants are equally responsible for the rent and the terms of the agreement, so one person cannot unilaterally end the tenancy.
-If a tenant approaches you wanting to move out while others wish to stay, you are not legally obliged to release them from the agreement, but offering a reasonable solution can help maintain good relations.
+If a tenant wants to move out while others stay, the law does not require you to release them from the agreement. but offering a reasonable solution can help maintain good relations.
 Here is what you can do:

 • Allow a tenant swap if needed: If one tenant wants to leave, let the group know they can look for a suitable replacement with the agreement of all remaining tenants.